top of page

 • Melodic song was very successful.
 E.g. Nino Bravo, Camilo Sesto.

-• Urban rock paved the way to the heavy of the 80s.
+• Urban rock paved the way to the heavy metal of the 80s.
 E.g. Burning, Coz.

 • Andalusian rock mixed progressive rock with flamenco.
 E.g. Triana.